Picolab/apps/README.md

 Now, reenter the interactive command line prompt, but this time type 'mysql -u root -p'.
 You will be prompted for a password.
 Enter the newly set password from above.
 Now you are ready to create the "apps" database.

 Our server makes a connection specifically to the "apps" database on our mariaDB instance.
 To create this database, type 'create database apps;' in the interactive prompt line.
-Then 'quit;'.
+You can verify that your database was created by entering the command: 'use apps'.
+Once verified, enter 'quit;'.

 Now that the database exists, we need to create all the tables that will be used by the server.
 Globally install the knex tool described here: https://knexjs.org/#Migrations.